phat-sumo/cs5030-project/README.md

       for the surrounding pixels within a 100 pixel radius.
 * Write the output array to a file.

+## shared-gpu

+Pseudocode:

+* Read the image from a file.
+* Allocate CUDA variables to store the map values and output.
+* Copy the map values from host memory into cuda memory.
+* Call the cuda_bresenham kernel to compute the elevation results for the dataset.
+* Copy the computed output from cuda memory into host memory.
+* Write the output array to a file.

 ## distributed-cpu

 Psuedocode: